aave/docs-v2/guides/credit-delegation.md

 // Import relevant interfaces
 import './IAddressesProvider.sol';
 import './ILendingPool.sol';
+import './IERC20.sol';

 // ... beginning of your contract.
 Constructors etc...

 // Within a relevant function in your contract:

 // Get the latest LendingPool contract for the relevant market IAddressesProvider provider = IAddressesProvider(address(INSERT_ADDRESSES_PROVIDER_ADDRESS));
 ILendingPool lendingPool = ILendingPool(provider.getLendingPool());

+// Approve the asset to be repaid
+address assetToRepay = address(INSERT_ASSET_ADDRESS); // E.g. the address for Dai
+uint256 amountToRepayInWei = INSERT_AMOUNT; // must be equal to or less than the amount delegated to the borrower

+IERC20(assetToRepay).approve(address(lendingPool), amounToRepayInWei);

 // Repay the relevant amount
-    address assetToRepay = address(INSERT_ASSET_ADDRESS); // E.g. the address for Dai
-    uint256 amountToRepayInWei = INSERT_AMOUNT; // must be equal to or less than the amount delegated to the borrower= uint256 interestRateMode = INSERT_INTEREST_RATE_MODE; // must be of the same type as the debt token that is delegated.
+uint256 interestRateMode = INSERT_INTEREST_RATE_MODE; // must be of the same type as the debt token that is delegated.
 I.e. stable = 1, variable = 2.
 address delegatorAddress = INSERT_DELEGATOR_ADDRESS;

 lendingPool.repay(assetToRepay, amountToRepayInWei, interestRateMode, delegatorAddress);

 ```
 {% endtab %}